uniciant/utc-datetime/README.md

 ```
 For extended/niche features and local time-zone support see [`chrono`](https://github.com/chronotope/chrono) or [`time`](https://github.com/time-rs/time).

-### NOTE
+### `unsigned` only!
-Only capable of expressing times and dates SINCE the Unix Epoch `(1970-01-01T00:00:00Z)`.
-This library takes advantage of this assumption to simplify the API and internal logic.
+UTC Datetime will only express times and dates SINCE the Unix Epoch `(1970-01-01T00:00:00Z)`.
+The library takes advantage of this assumption to simplify the API and internal logic.

 ## Documentation
 See [docs.rs](https://docs.rs/utc-dt) for the API reference.